 - Indirectly - as those organisations lower down the supply chain seek to increase their charges to mitigate the potential increases in their tax and NIC obligations.

-The Government has yet to respond on the other outstanding consultation on employment status (and the three employment rights consultations) that took place in 2018.
+The Government has yet to respond on the other outstanding consultation on employment status or the three employment rights consultations that took place in 2018.
 If it does choose to adopt a statutory employment status test as proposed, this may be put in place in time for private sector businesses to use it from April 2020.
 At the very least, we envisage HMRC would expect businesses to use the existing CEST tool as their primary point of support.

 Although the new legislation will not come into force until April 2020, you should be considering the potential impact so that you have time to manage your PAYE compliance effectively and efficiently.

 - How many PSCs you use